sharetribe/flex-docs/src/docs/operator-guides/hiring-developer-to-build-your-flex-marketplace/index.md

 [these development skills](https://www.sharetribe.com/docs/background/development-skills/),
 you need to hire someone who does.
-Though any developer will do, we recommend hiring a vetted developer from Sharetribe's official Flex Partner Network for great quality work.
+Though any developer will do, we recommend hiring a vetted developer from Sharetribe's official Flex Expert Network for great quality work.

 Hiring a developer to build your marketplace with Flex requires two things.
 First communicating your requirements to the developer.
 Second,